kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Bundler.md

 `bundle exec` runs an executable that comes with a gem in your bundle

 ### Gemstash
-a cache for remote servers (including rubygems.org) and a private gem source
+a cache for remote servers (including rubygems.org) and a private gem source.
+By default, it is a local cache.
 - if bundler is being run across multiple servers, could it could improve speed
 - especially if same set of gems are used across multiple machines